13 October 2021

 We have also dotted nesting boxes around the estate, which can often be found filled with our growing family of Barn Owls and use low-level lighting to provide a balance between reducing pollution and ensuring our guests feel safe at night.
 What’s more, we have professional nature photography equipment installed to capture and monitor our wild companions and display some of our favourite shots across our cottages for your enjoyment.

 There are plans in the pipeline to build a Thirley Cotes Owlery and help further protect our feathered friends and we have installed specially constructed bat lofts to provide our nocturnal residents with a private place to rest.

-You can experience our conservation efforts here at Thirley Cotes Farm first-hand when you book a stay at one of our properties.
+You can experience our conservation efforts here at Thirley Cotes Farm first-hand when you book a stay at one of our Grade II listed cottages.